Podcast: Play in new window | Download

 There was a risk of bias because of the inherent difficulty of blinding the treating physician to the intervention, but this is unlikely to affect mortality.

-Bottom Line: There is no difference between a targeted temperature of 33°C and 36°C for survival of out-of-hospital cardiac arrest.
+SGEM Bottom Line: This study did not demonstrate a benefit of a targeted temperature 33C vs. 36C for survival of out-of-hospital cardiac arrest.

 Case Resolution: The 72 year old man with the out-of-hospital cardiac arrest who arrived at 36°C. He was actively cooled to maintain this temperature but was not cooled further to 33°C. You plan to check in on him in the intensive care unit on your next shift.